 The majority of the time, like most writers, I prefer being in the background.
 Ghostwriting therefore is a wonderful way to get my thoughts out into the world, without having to face the world!
 But also, like most writers, I relish the chance to meet and interview fascinating, brilliant, witty, challenging, innovative, intelligent, disruptive, and creative individuals - especially other writers.
 To be able to do that, and publish these encounters under my own name - well, that's an enormous gift.
 As is the opportunity to give the biggest thoughts I am thinking some space out in the real world, rather than having my brain explode all over the keyboard in a big mess of 'coulda, shoulda, wouldas'.

-So here are some of the favourites from the online magazine that I was fortunate enough, for three years, to be the Managing Editor of - GLOSS, alongside my columns from the Huffington Post, NewsCorp's virtual pages, and some other odds and sods which are managing to creep in.
+So here are some of the favourites from the online magazine that I was fortunate enough, for three years, to be the Managing Editor of - GLOSS, alongside a few of my columns from the Huffington Post here and in the US, NewsCorp's virtual pages, and some other odds and sods which are managing to creep in.

 These interview subjects, and these subjects of interview, are definitely more than 'pulp' faction.
 The former are astonishing in their generosity of time and intellect; much like the sentiment reflected in another section of this site, I am grateful every day that they allowed me into their lives - if only for a brief snapshot in time.
 The latter; I suppose time will tell if I am rational in my ranting, or just #ranting.
 But thank you to all those who have made what I write worthwhile by reading it.